 To correctly perform a feeding trial, a food must be chosen to which your pet has never been exposed.
-Unfortunately, most dog foods share similar protein sources, dyes, preservatives and stabilizers.
+Unfortunately, most dog foods share similar protein sources or are potentially contaminated with proteins from other foods.
 As a result, you cannot simply switch from one commercial food to another because it is bound to lead to exposure to some of the same allergens.
 In fact, some pets require multiple food trials with different diets in order to definitively diagnose and treat the allergy.

 Which food should I feed my pet during the diet trial?

 Some commercial diets have been specially formulated with uncommon protein and carbohydrate sources.
 Since similar major ingredients found in commercial foods are the most common causes of food allergies, feeding a diet based on novel protein **(remove or carbohydrate sources)** (e.g., an exotic diet like fish and potato, **(remove venison and green pea)**, duck and potato or kangaroo and oat) or hydrolyzed protein should be an adequate choice for most pets.
 Feeding a hypoallergenic diet in which the protein has been pre-digested into units too small to induce an immune response can produce the same results.
 We typically recommend Hill’s z/d or Royal Canin HP, and have seen many pets show improvement.